provablyprivate/documents/reports/week4.md

 All the focus on the planning-report.
 Formatted, spellchecking, writing and reading.
 Secretaity work and documenting.
 * #### Robert
+Wrote on the planning report, by myself and with the group.
+I mostly focused on the Background and Task sections, and also tried to reorganize the text after reading the supervisor's feedback.
 * #### Adi

 * #### Fredrik